 The application process for short-term loans is often simple and straightforward.
-Most applications can be completed online, especially if you choose to work with an online lender.
-If you have questions, don’t hesitate to ask the lender to ensure your application is completed properly.
+Most applications can be completed online, especially if you work with an online lender.
+If you have questions, don't hesitate to ask the lender to ensure your application is completed properly.

 Easy to Qualify